tengcharmaine/tp/docs/DeveloperGuide.md

 **Examples**

-`edit S1234567P` should return the error message *the IC_NUMBER provided does not exist.*
+`edit S1234567P` should return the error message *the `IC_NUMBER` provided does not exist.*

 ### Allowing for multiple phone numbers

 **Potential Issues With Current Feature**

 Currently, our `phone` number field only allows for one number.
-However, since out product is targeted at doctors working at the GP clinics with their contacts being patients, it is only natural for the `phone` number field to allow for multiple numbers.
+However, since ClinicMate is targeted at doctors working at the GP clinics with their contacts being patients, it is only natural for the `phone` number field to allow for multiple numbers.
 Reason being that a patient might have a caregiver or is required to contact his/her family members.
 Therefore, restricting the `phone` to only one is very restrictive and could bring about inconvenience.

 **Proposed Enhancements**

-The team will thus allow for the addition of multiple numbers to be added under the `phone` field through the `add` command.
+We will allow for the addition of multiple numbers under the `phone` field through the `add` command.

 **Examples**